vmagelo/msdocs-django-three-azure-services/README.md

 See [Tip 13](#tip-13-using-ssl) for running locally with SSL.

-## Tips and trick learned during development
+## Tips and tricks learned during development

 ### Tip 1: Migrations